Victoria Falls, Zimbabwe: Health

 The town is served by Victoria Falls District Hospital, The Chinotimba Clinic, Mkhosana Clinic, Premier Medical Aid Society, a few surgeries and The Health Bridge private hospital.

 Transport

 Victoria Falls is connected by a road (the A8 road) and railway to Hwange (109 km away) and Bulawayo (440 km away), both to the south-east.
-The luxury Rovos Rail connects the city with Bulawayo, Pretoria and Johannesburg.
+The route is part of the Cairo–Cape Town Highway (Trans-African Highway 4) and connects to the T1 highway in Zambia over the Victoria Falls Bridge over the Zambezi river.
+The combined road/rail bridge is the only rail link between Zambia and Zimbabwe and one of only three road links between the two countries.

+Victoria Falls and its bridge form a vital link of the greater envisaged but incomplete Cape to Cairo railway.
+The rail route through Victoria Falls is part of a wider important route from South Africa passing through Bulawayo to into Zambia.
+A luxury train service, operated by Rovos Rail, connects the city with Bulawayo, Pretoria and Johannesburg two to four times a month.
+Until 2020, the National Railways of Zimbabwe operated a daily service to Bulawayo as well as special steam excursion trains.

-Victoria Falls Airport is located 18 km south of the town and has international services to Johannesburg, Cape Town, Addis Ababa, Nairobi, Dubai, Windhoek, and Gaborone and Kasane in Botswana.
+Victoria Falls Airport is located 18 km south of the town and has international services to Johannesburg, Cape Town, Addis Ababa, Nairobi, Windhoek, and Gaborone and Kasane in Botswana.
 Domestic service connects the city with Bulawayo and Harare.
-Notable airlines that fly to Victoria Falls include Fastjet, Ethiopian Airlines, Eurowings discover and Kenya Airways.
+Notable airlines that fly to Victoria Falls include Airlink, Discover Airlines, Ethiopian Airlines, Fastjet Zimbabwe, Kenya Airways, and South African Airways.
+The airport's terminal and runway facilities were rebuilt and expanded in 2013.